-Public Health Emergency and International Human Rights Law: Derogations, Limitations, and Justifications
+Impact of Public Health Measures on Muslims in India and International Human Rights Law: Derogations, Limitations and Justifications

 Document Type : Original Article